-1.6.2 Applicants from programmes; or with qualifications obtained from other universities in South Africa
+1.7.2 Applicants from programmes of, or with qualifications from, other universities in South Africa

-1.6.2.1 This section applies to you if you began your studies at another university, but want to continue your studies in a BSc programme at Stellenbosch University (SU).
-A minimum of two years registration at SU is required to obtain a degree from SU.
+1.7.2.1 This section applies to you if you began your studies at another university, but want to continue your studies in a BSc programme in the Faculty of Science at SU.
+A minimum of two years' registration at SU is required to obtain a degree from SU.

-To be admitted to a BSc degree programme on the basis of your prior studies at another university, you must meet the following requirements:
+To be admitted to a BSc degree programme in the Faculty of Science on the basis of your prior studies at another university, you must meet the following requirements:

-- You must meet the minimum admission requirements that also apply to applicants without any prior tertiary learning (See Section 2.1 above.); or - If you do not meet the admission requirements you may apply for admission based on prior learning.
-See Section 1.6 above and refer to the document "RPL/CAT Procedures for the Faculty of Science" for more details relating to RPL/CAT.
-Contact the Faculty Administrator to request access to this document. - You must meet the requirements to continue with your studies at the university where you have studied before, or where you are studying at the time of your application. - If you performed poorly in a previous degree programme in general, you will normally not be admitted to for a degree at the Faculty of Science.
+- You must meet the minimum admission requirements as well as the selection requirements that also apply to applicants without any prior tertiary learning (see Section 1.2 and 1.3 above); or - If you do not meet the admission requirements, you may apply for admission based on prior learning.
+See Section 1.7 above and refer to the document "RPL/CAT Procedures for the Faculty of Science" for more details.
+Contact scienceadmin@sun.ac.za to request access to this document. - You must meet the requirements to continue with your studies at the university where you studied before or where you are studying at the time of your application. - Your study record is important in the consideration of your application. - Transferring modules already obtained in another programme will be evaluated on an individual basis.